-As mentioned above, very little product is needed to give the desired smoky eye effect.
-Just draw on your eyelids gently and evenly spread it out with your ring finger.
-I will usually use the kajal as a eyeshadow base for smoky eyes.
-If you want an intense look, draw it along your water line.
-Kajal eyeliner is a staple in my makeup kit as I find I can adjust it’s intensity according to how much product I put on my lids.
+Very little product is needed to give the desired smoky eye effect.
+Just draw it on your eyelids gently and evenly spread it out with your ring finger.
+I usually use the kajal as a eyeshadow base for smoky eyes.
+The traditional way to apply it is to draw it along your upper and lower water line.

 This post has been updated and contains affiliate links.